-Mental disorders: a variety of disorders of the human psyche.
+Mental disorders: various disorders of the human psyche.
 Types of mental disorders

 Violations and their causes in alphabetical order: